MinMinhMin/Project/README.md

 - Images which taken from the camera are hosted by Imgur (SQLite's table does not contain images, it only contains image URLs).
 - Details at backend/src/face_images/routes.py
 ## Setup Docker
-Find a base Docker image on Docker Hub that contains Node.js and Python, then make a compose file to do the things above.
+- Find a base Docker image on Docker Hub that contains Node.js and Python, then make a compose file to do the things above.
+- Package backend, backend-AI, frontend into 3 docker compose